zola-dev/AutomatedPros/README.md

 # AutomatedPros

-main.html file serves as the entry point for the assignment.
+IMPORTANT: main.html file serves as the entry point for the assignment.

 HTML Structure with Reusable Components: